Simulate mobile network conditions

 Simulate network conditions using a custom network profile

-Create a custom network profile using supported parameters to simulate network condition.
+Create a custom network profile using supported parameters to simulate a network condition.
+Please note that this feature is not supported for proxy-unaware applications.

 Set custom network condition at the start of session